dakshjoshi/video-formate-converter/READ_ME_PLEASE.md

 [[[[[ TO PREVIEW THE APLICATION, PLEASE GO TO THE "PROOF" DIRECTORY OF THIS REPOSITORY ]]]]

+NOTE : If while running the application, if the application sometime doesn't work, just go the view tab and click on reload.
+If still not working, feel free to contact me personally.

 There are a few easy steps you will need to follow to start using this application.
 This whole process is a 4 step mechanism.

 Step 1 : Clone this repoisitory to your device.